 Manual Vintage Kitchen Tools We All Need

-I remember when my mother died and the family went through some of her stuff and my sister found a pink-handled egg beater.
+I remember when my mother died and the family went through some of her stuff, my sister found a pink-handled egg beater.
 What a treasure!
-I wanted my mom’s recipe box, “squeal.”
-I wish there were more recipes in the box she had written, or that I had asked for her recipes before she passed away.
-Just FYI, ask your mom, grandma, or favorite relatives for the recipes you love today, not tomorrow.
+I wanted my mom’s recipe box, “Squeal.”
+I wish there were more recipes in the box that she had written or were committed to memory.
+I wish I had asked for her recipes before she passed away.
+Just FYI, ask your mom, grandma, or favorite relatives today for the recipes you love, not tomorrow.
+Pork Breakfast Sausage

 Manual Vintage Kitchen Tools